story105/CompilerConstructionPLEASEWORK/README.md

 - Change directory to `Compiler` and run `./setup.sh` and `stack test`.
 You should see that no tests are passed.

+*Remark:* It turned out the current version is compatible with `node` version 10 but not with `node` version 14.
+You can either install `node` version 10 or you can use the docker file kindly provided by Jonathan Burns and run

+    docker build . -t compiler

+The first time you run it may take some time, but after that the overhead should not be too bad.

 - The simplest test program is `test/good/return_42.cc`, displayed below.

       int main() {